transformers

 Easy-to-use state-of-the-art models:

-- High performance on natural language understanding & generation, computer vision, and audio tasks.
+- High performance on natural language understanding & generation, computer vision, audio, video, and multimodal tasks.

-- Low barrier to entry for educators and practitioners.
+- Low barrier to entry for researchers, engineers, and developers.

 - Few user-facing abstractions with just three classes to learn.